talon-one/talon_one.rb/docs/IntegrationApi.md

 Create referral codes for multiple advocates

 Creates unique referral codes for multiple advocates.
-The code will be valid for the referral campaign for which it is created, indicated in the `campaignId` parameter, and one referral code will be associated with one advocate using the profile specified in the `advocateProfileIntegrationId` parameter as the advocate's profile.  **Note:** Any [referral limits](https://docs.talon.one/docs/product/campaigns/settings/managing-campaign-budgets#referral-limits) set are ignored when you use this endpoint.
+The code will be valid for the referral campaign for which it is created, indicated in the `campaignId` parameter, and one referral code will be associated with one advocate using the profile specified in the `advocateProfileIntegrationId` parameter as the advocate's profile.  > [!note] Any [referral limits](https://docs.talon.one/docs/product/campaigns/settings/managing-campaign-budgets#referral-limits) > set are ignored when you use this endpoint.

 ### Example